 But you’ll dance to anything.

 [My favorite Dead Milkmen tracks were often the instrumentals.
 I’ve wondered for decades what the voices on the following song are saying.
-It sounds like “Yo, what’s it feel like to touch a slug?” and “You want some more coffee?”
-“We DO!
-I mean, we don’t.”]
+It sounds like “Yo, what’s it feel like to touch a corpse?” and “Do you sell punk rock tapes?
+“We do!
+How did you know?”]

 [That’s my favorite DM song of all.
 Another terrific instrumental:]